UWCS/discord-bot/README.md

 # Discord Bot

 This repo is a template that can be used as a starting point for building a Discord bot using Python.
+Click 'Use this template' in the top right to get started.

 ## Poetry